dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 For those who already know and use [Angular](https://angular.io/), the syntax and the components that Nest.js introduces to backend development will be quite familiar.

-Let's take a look at the most important and basic building blocks used to compose Nest.js applications.
+Let's take a look at the most important building blocks used to compose Nest.js applications.

 ### Modules